About

 sudo reboot

 Alternatively you may use uinstaller which comes with the DMG archive.
-It launches asepsisctl uninstall for you.
+It launches asepsisctl uninstall

 Installing from sources